Synthesis of Robust Optimal Strategies in Weighted Timed Games: Robustness in weighted timed games

-In this work, we consider an alternative semantics to model the robustness, traditionnally called the \emph{conservative semantics}.
+In this article, we consider an alternative semantics to model the robustness, traditionnally called the \emph{conservative semantics}.
 It is defined in a WTG~$\game$ according to a fixed parameter $\perturbation > 0$.
-This semantics allows \MaxPl to slightly perturb all delays chosen by \MinPl with an amplitude bounded by $\perturbation$.
+This semantics allows \MaxPl to slightly perturb the delays chosen by \MinPl with an amplitude bounded by $\perturbation$.
 From the modelling perspective, the perturbations model the small errors of physical systems on the real value of clocks.
-Conservative means that the delays proposed by \MinPl must remain feasible after applying all possible perturbations chosen by \MaxPl.
+Conservative means that the delays proposed by \MinPl must remain feasible after applying all possible perturbations.
 In particular, the conservative semantics does not add new edges with respect to the exact one.